Yanis002/MultiBootSystem/README.md

 This repository does **not** contain any game assets or assembly whatsoever.
 An existing copy of the game is required.

+Most of the SDK/libraries files were taken from [zeldaret/tww](https://github.com/zeldaret/tww) and [zeldaret/oot-gc](https://github.com/zeldaret/oot-gc).

 Supported versions:

 - `mq-j`